AppiahBlessed/alx-low_level_programming/0x1C-makefiles/README.md

 NAME: the name of the executable
 RM: the program to delete files
-The all rule should recompile only the updated source files The clean, oclean, fclean, re rules should never fail You are not allowed to have a list of all the .o files
+The all rule should recompile only the updated source files The clean, oclean, fclean, re rules should never fal You are not allowed to have a list of all the .o files